jschmidtnj/interviews/cloudflare/systems/README.md

 and create a pull request sometime.

 The most difficult part was getting everything working with wasm in the cloudflare workers runtime.
-I did all the extra credit, and am working on integrating with my web app.
+I did all the extra credit, and it's now integrated with the web app.
 See the endpoints above.
 I didn't integrate directly through the workers.dev endpoint, using dns to route between the 2 workers (through my domain name).
-That's why it won't show as working in the autograder.
+That's why I didn't get all the extra points in the autograder.

+I'm still working on adding new features to the frontend, but it works so I'm going to submit it now.